ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 2. After setting up the env, you get the nvcc compiler.
 Please note that, you can only compile CUDA C/C++ code in computing node, other than the login node.
 Also, note that after compiling, you can only run GPU jobs by submitting them into the GPU nodes (script as [run_gpu.sh](https://github.com/ComputationalBiology-CS-CU/C2B2_cluster_starter/blob/master/run_gpu.sh)), as you can't "qlogin" to a GPU node
 3. There are 44 GPU nodes, each having 3 GPU devices (also 3 CPU cores associated with these GPU cores).
 I attached the details of these GPU's for you to get a sense of them (in [run_gpu.sh.o9898871](https://github.com/ComputationalBiology-CS-CU/C2B2_cluster_starter/blob/master/run_gpu.sh.o9898871))
 4. Please compile and run [CUDA samples](http://docs.nvidia.com/cuda/cuda-samples/index.html#getting-cuda-samples) to get familiar with running GPU jobs.
 As said there are at most 3 GPU devices at one GPU node, you can set "#$ -l gpu=1" from 1 to 3. but no more
+5. Python GPU: as discussed above, please use [Anaconda](https://developer.nvidia.com/how-to-cuda-python), and you need "conda install accelerate" and "conda install numbapro" after you deploy your Anaconda.